baasbox/docs/source/index.md

 NOT IMPLEMENTED
 ```

-> Response includes new property
+> Response includes a new property

 ```json
 {